 And with that, everyone left the room to give us some time with our new girl.
 This precious moment – the one that you dream about your whole pregnancy – where it seems like heaven and earth meet and all is right in the world – was suddenly filled with grief.

 And before long, a tall, abrupt, middle-aged doctor came into the room.
 Sarah accompanied him.
-He greeted us, “Hi Mr. and Mrs. Warner…” He told us his name and title – and then, as quickly as he said hello, he continued, “There’s no good way to say this, so I’m just going to say it.
-Your daughter has Down Syndrome.”
+He greeted us, told us his name and title – and then, as quickly as he said hello, he continued, “There’s no good way to say this, so I’m just going to say it.
+Your daughter has Down syndrome.”

 He went on to tell us what that means – what possible complications she could have because of it (50% have heart problems needing surgery, possible poor hearing and eyesight, he’s only seen one baby since 1987 be able to breastfeed, etc.) He then went on to share what follow-up tests they’ll be doing.
 Matt nodded and asked questions while I stared, blurry-eyed, counting the seconds until he would leave so I could have a good cry.

 And finally, after what seemed to me like an hour of medical textbook speak, he left.
 And again, we were alone with our little girl who had already made such a profound impact.

 The next few hours were a blur – but I do remember a great amount of love and comfort.
 Kindness poured out from family and friends and unexpected strangers who offered the most perfect words at just the right time.
 And I immediately knew that most importantly, my little girl would be loved.
 And not just by us – but by the people who love us.
 We have such a wonderful support system and that truly carried us through those first hours and days of grieving.

 Later that evening, the family came to visit.
 Granddad was still in town and was able to meet his youngest great grandchild.

 Our parents met her and held her – and held us.